stefanodangelo/MAGGIE/README.md

 - **Delta Lake** and **Vector Search** for efficient querying, making it easy to retrieve relevant information even if the data volume scales.
 - **MLflow** and **Mosaic AI Agent Framework** for model scalability, deployment, and governance, allowing MAGGIE to ensure continuous quality.
 - **Databricks Model Serving** to allow the model to be invoked as a low-latency API on a highly available serverless service, guaranteeing high throughput at low costs.
+- **Databricks Apps** for an easily-deployable UI through automatic provisioning of serverless compute, offering built-in governance with Unity Catalog and secure user authentication.

 Each component is encapsulated within a *Databricks Asset Bundle*, making it easy to update and redeploy the system without significant downtime or codebase restructuring.
 This modular approach ensures that the system can be adapted to new assets, manufacturers, or repair procedures with minimal effort, driving down costs as the system scales.